 Do you have a prom dress you no longer need?
 Please donate it to the library.
 We will be hosting our first Prom Dress Sale, giving area teens a great way to save money.
 The dresses will be sold at $10 each and proceeds from the event will be donated to the NYLA Library Disaster fund.
-The sale will take place in May in the Library.

 Please bring your prom dress to the Adult Services desk.
 Thank you!

 Get free help by texting HOME to 741741 from anywhere in the USA, anytime, about any type of crisis.
 A live, trained Crisis Counselor will respond and help you move from a hot moment to a cool moment to stay safe and healthy.
 Visit Crisis Text Line for more information about this service.

 Our annual mini-comic convention; King Con; is back!
 It will be held